zcysxy/edav-garden/src/site/notes/edav-garden.md

 [^1]: In plain English: A collection of *notes*.

+> [!success] Promotion
+> Are you interested in the relationship between the reviews and streams of music?
+Please have a look at our EDAV project: [Review vs. Stream](https://edav-42.github.io/review-vs-stream).

 ## What is EDAV

 - **Exploratory data analysis and visualization (EDAV)** is an **interdisciplinary** field combining